Dragonfly species in Monmouthshire: Emerald Damselfly

 Current distribution in the county: what we know

-Post-2019 records from the northwest uplands come mainly from the Blaenavon to Brynmawr area and other sites west and south of here, from the Mynydd Twyn-glas / Cwmcarn forest area, and a scattering of other sites to the west of these.
-There are also sites around Risca and on the west side of Newport, and a few sites on the Gwent Levels.
-In the east of the county away from the Levels it is scarce, with recent records from only four sites.
+Emerald Damselfly is quite widely distributed in the northwest uplands.
+There are concentrations in three areas: (a) the Blaenavon to Brynmawr area, (b) the area between Ebbw Vale and Tredegar and (c) the Mynydd Twyn-glas / Cwmcarn forest area; however, it is also found at many other sites besides these.
+There are also sites around Risca and on the west side of Newport, and a few sites on the Gwent Levels; it has been also been recorded at Llandegfedd reservoir and at Llangybi in the Usk Valley.
+In the east of the county, east of the River Usk and away from the Levels, it is scarce, with recent records from only five sites.

 Current distribution in the county: what we don’t know